-The beauty of creating an online business is you can potentially make a great deal of money with it and at no cost.
+The beauty of creating an online business is that you can potentially make a great deal of money with it—and at no cost.
 All that's required is a novel business idea, a well-defined target audience in mind, and the skills to pull it off.

 Help Friends Find Better Jobs

 Sites like Zyoin and WiseStep connect employers with prospective employees, many of whom are already employed and not actively job-hunting via networking.
 The main benefit is knowing who these qualified candidates are.
 Rewards for referring a candidate who gets hired range from $50 to potentially several thousand dollars.
-If you know a stream of job-seekers, this is a great way to break into the recruiting business without the need for overhead costs.
+If you know a stream of job-seekers, you can break into the recruiting business without up-front or overhead costs.

 Connect Buyers with Suppliers

 Sites like Share-A-Sale and Amplifinity provide referral fees.
 Vendors set the referral fees they're willing to pay and for what services.
 When the transaction happens, you get paid by the company for introducing a new customer to them. uRefer also allows merchants to set up referral programs for introductions and meetings, in addition to any transactions made.

 Some websites pay for performance based on page views for virtually anything you want to write about if you have the proven experience and background to cover your beat.
 Many companies are looking for part-time bloggers to help them create high-value blog posts for their websites—thus, the opportunity for those who have a knack for writing compelling content.
 Most clients pay per post or on a retainer contract with a set number of posts delivered per month.